SAMOS-76/RISC-V-Team7/statement/statement.md

 - **cache_L1.sv** - Dual-way storage array with tag, data, valid, dirty, and LRU bits
 - **cache_data_parser.sv** - Byte/halfword/word access handler and data merger

-and full cache testing suite with hit/miss tracking.
+and full cache testing suite with hit/miss tracking as well as unit ```asm.``` tests for targeting word, halfword and byte operations and evictions.
 I debugged myself, with key input at regular meetings often involving **Louis** and **Adil**'s input on how they could help and implement with their modules or update their code to help cache implementation.

 ---